Cyber Security Awareness Training for Employees

 Secure Browsing Practices

-Training employees on how to browse the web safely is crucial to avoid exposure to malicious content.
-This module covers best practices for secure internet use.
+This free cyber security awareness training trains employees on how to browse the web safely is crucial to avoid exposure to malicious content.

 - Benefit: Reduces the likelihood of encountering harmful content online.